The Courier IMAP server - Feature

 connections.

 - Shared folders.
-With additional server-side setup,
+With additional

-SSL.
+- IMAP over SSL.
 If OpenSSL or GnuTLS is installed, the

 Courier IMAP server will,